afeld/python-public-policy/README.md

    1. `Download as`
    1. `PDF via LaTeX (PDF)`
 1. Glance through the PDF to ensure everything is showing up as you intend.
+   - What you see is what the instructors will see.
 1. Upload the PDF to the Brightspace Assignment.

 After the resubmission deadline passes for each Assignment, the solutions will be posted in [`shared/solutions/`](https://padmgp-4506001-fall.rcnyu.org/user-redirect/tree/shared/solutions/).